The Military in Australia: How Our Defence Force Shapes Up

 What capabilities do the Australian Air Force possess?

-This includes fighter jets like the F-35A Lightning II and F/A-18F Super Hornet for air combat roles.
+The Royal Australian Air Force (RAAF) maintains a modern fleet of aircraft, including fighter jets such as the F-35A Lightning II and F/A-18F Super Hornet for combat roles.